Michael Curtis (musician)

 Michael Curtis is a musician and composer.
-He was also a member of These Vizitors consisting of his family members, The Curtis Brothers, Crazy Horse, Buffalo Springfield Again, the Byrds with Gene Clark, and later with Hoyt Axton.
+He was also a member of These Vizitors, The Curtis Brothers, Crazy Horse, Buffalo Springfield Again, the Byrds with Gene Clark, and later with Hoyt Axton.
 He also co-wrote the hit "Southern Cross" with Steve Stills, which was recorded by Crosby, Stills & Nash.
 It had originally been "Seven League Boots" written with brother Rick.

 Background

 Michael Curtis was born in Goshen, Indiana.
 His family was a musical one.
 When they were in their teens, they formed the band These Vizitors.
 With the help of their father, who was a disc jockey at a local radio station, they traveled about playing at high schools and local functions.
-As they refined their talents, doors began to open for them till finally they landed a recording session with Capital records.
+As they refined their talents, doors began to open for them till finally they landed a recording session with Capitol Records.
 Both singles, "Happy Man" and "For Mary's Sake", made the charts.
 In later years, Michael co-wrote, with brother Rick, "Seven League Boots" which Stephen Stills modified along with Michael.
 The song was released as "Southern Cross" in 1982 by Crosby, Stills, and Nash.
 "Blue Letter" was co-written by himself and brother Rick.
 It was later recorded by Fleetwood Mac.